matthewjustice/pumpkinpi/docs/API.md

   ```
 * **Notes**

-    Since the `enabled` field is the only part of the feature object that can be modified, the body of the PUT only requires that field.
+    Since the `enabled` or `brightness` field is the only part of the feature object that can be modified, the body of the PUT only requires that field.
 If other fields are included they will be ignored.

+    For webcam brightness, valid values are 0 through 100 (representing a percentage), or `auto-toggle`, which is a special case that toggles the brightness between a high and low value on every capture. `auto-toggle` is used to work around a problem with certain webcams.

 # Photos capabilities